 Memory, Neurosciences

-Dementia or normal aging?
-5 signs to look for with memory loss
+Dementia vs. normal aging — 5 signs to look for with memory loss

 For adults, particularly in their 60s and 70s, occasional forgetfulness is nothing to worry about.
+If you are concerned about dementia versus normal aging, here are some things to consider.
 Sometimes you forget what day it is but remember it later.
-It’s common for older adults to occasionally forget something as simple as where they placed car keys or the name of the person they just met.
-Cognitive decline is…
+It’s common for older adults to occasionally forget something as simple as where they…

 Read Full Story